 KISSIMMEE, Fla., Jan.
 20, 2001 - Near the end of the $431,450 BASSMASTER Top 150 on Lake Tohopekalgia Saturday, record-smashing Arizona pro Dean Rojas was the only person worried about the outcome.
 As it turned out, he could have stayed in bed.

 But Rojas was back at it Saturday, putting the finishing touches on one of the most remarkable performances in B.A.S.S. history.
-His 13 1/2-pound five-bass limit did the unthinkable - break the 100-pound mark - as Rojas increased his record to 108 pounds, 12 ounces for a five-bass limit catch in a four-day tournament.
+His 13 1/2-pound five-bass limit did the unthinkable - breaking the 100-pound mark - as Rojas increased his record to 108 pounds, 12 ounces for a five-bass limit catch in a four-day tournament.

 After his nine fellow finalists had weighed in, Rojas maintained a 2-pound, 4-ounce lead before he brought his final-round catch to the scales.
 When the scales had stopped spinning, Rojas had scored a 15-pound, 2-ounce victory and walked away with the $110,000.

 Arkansas' Mark Davis, who brought in the largest catch Saturday (18-14), finished second with 93-10.
 Aaron Martens of California placed third with 85-15, followed by Texan Jay Yelas (80-1).
-Shaw Grigsby of Florida rounded out the top-five with 75-4.
+Shaw Grigsby of Florida rounded out the top five with 75-4.

 Like the other leaders, Rojas did most of his damage while sight-fishing for shallow spawning bass.
 His success came on two Texas-rigged soft-plastic lures - a Lake Fork Tackle Lizard and Hawg Caller Log Crawler - rigged with a 3/16-ounce Lake Fork Tackle Titanium weight on 25-pound Izor monofilament.
 Although Saturday's overcast and rainy weather limited sight-fishing for visible bass, Rojas scored on the same lures (as well as a Smithwick Devil's Horse jerkbait) fished in shallow vegetation.